-On January 31, 2018, we purchased 17,541 shares of our common stock from our U.S. defined contribution retirement plan to manage shares, based upon participant activity, in the plan's company stock fund.
-The price paid per share of \$109.06 represented the closing price of the common shares on January 31, 2018.
+(1) On May 16, 2018, we purchased 10,802 shares of our common stock from our U.S. defined contribution retirement plan to manage shares, based upon participant activity, in the plan's company stock fund.
+The price paid per share of \$106.05 represented the closing price of the common shares on May 16, 2018.

-As of February 28, 2018, \$173 million remained of the \$600 million share repurchase authorization approved by the Board of Directors in March 2015.
+As of May 31, 2018, \$157 million remained of the \$600 million share repurchase authorization approved by the Board of Directors in March 2015.
 The timing and amount of any shares repurchased is determined by our management based on its evaluation of market conditions and other factors.
 Due to our increased level of indebtedness because of the RB Foods acquisition, we expect to curtail our acquisition and share repurchase activity for a period of time in order to enable a return to our pre-acquisition credit profile.
-The shares repurchased during the quarter ended February 28, 2018 were primarily funded with the proceeds from exercised stock options.

 In certain circumstances, we issue shares of CS in exchange for shares of CSNV, or issue shares of CSNV in exchange for shares of CS, in either case pursuant to the exemption from registration provided by Section 3(a)(9) of the Securities Act of 1933, as amended.
 Typically, these exchanges are made in connection with the administration of our employee benefit plans, executive compensation programs and dividend reinvestment/direct purchase plans or at the request of holders of common stock.
 The number of shares issued in an exchange is generally equal to the number of shares received in the exchange, although the number may differ slightly to the extent necessary to comply with the requirements of the Employee Retirement Income Security Act of 1974.
-During the first quarter of 2018, we issued 347,135 shares of CSNV in exchange for shares of CS and issued 705 shares of CS in exchange for shares of CSNV.
+During the second quarter of 2018, we issued 122,082 shares of CSNV in exchange for shares of CS and issued 258 shares of CS in exchange for shares of CSNV.